AElfProject/aelf-docs/docs/quick-start/developers/tic-tac-toe-dapp/index.md

 npm install
 ```

-We are now ready to build the frontend components of our ToDo dApp.
+We are now ready to build the frontend components of our Tic Tac Toe dApp.

 ### Configure Portkey Provider & Write Connect Wallet Function

 Now, we'll set up our Portkey wallet provider to allow users to connect their Portkey wallets to the dApp and interact with the smart contract.
-We'll be interacting with the already deployed ToDo smart contract for this tutorial.
+We'll be interacting with the already deployed Tic Tac Toe smart contract for this tutorial.

 **Step 1.
 Locate the File:**

-- Go to the `src/hooks/useTodoSmartContract.ts` file.
+- Go to the `src/hooks/useSmartContract.ts` file.

 **Step 2.
 Fetch the Smart Contract:**